nityansuman/tensormine/README.md

 ## Let's Work Together

-Drop me an e-mail (nityan.suman@gmail.com) or connect with me on [Linkedin](https://linkedin.com/in/kumar-nityan-suman/) to work together of an awesome project.
+Drop me an e-mail (nityan.suman@gmail.com) or connect with me on [Linkedin](https://linkedin.com/in/kumar-nityan-suman/) to work together on an awesome project.

 If you like the work I do, show your appreciation by "FORK", "STAR", or "SHARE".